alopatindev/qdevicemonitor/README.md

 7. Restart the udev service: `sudo service udev restart`
 8. `adb kill-server && adb devices`

+Please note that automatic detection of Emulator is not supported.
+Please use File — **Detect Devices** after booting an Emulator

 #### on Windows
 1. If your device is not detectable with ddms/monitor
     1. Check Control Panel — System — Hardware — **Device Manager**: is your device detected correctly?
 If it's not—try reinstalling the driver specifying the path to `extras\google\usb-driver` (from Android SDK)